SeanShubin/code-structure/README.md

     - ancestorDependsOnDescendant
       - fail if there is a new dependency going from the upper to lower levels of the hierarchy
     - descendantDependsOnAncestor
       - fail if there is a new dependency going from the lower to the upper level of the hierarchy
+  - useObservationsCache
+    - if the observations file exists, use that instead of scanning the sources and binaries
+    - this is useful if you want to run "what if" scenarios by manually changing the observations file
+    - while true, changes to the source won't show up unless you delete the observations file

 ## Why these metrics fail the build
 Although these metrics may seem arbitrary if you are not used to them, they exist for very good reasons.